Marimekko Corporation, Interim Report, 2 November 2022 at 8.00 a.m.

 Nasdaq Helsinki Ltd

 Marimekko is a Finnish lifestyle design company renowned for its original prints and colors.
 The company’s product portfolio includes high-quality clothing, bags and accessories as well as home décor items ranging from textiles to tableware.
 When Marimekko was founded in 1951, its unparalleled printed fabrics gave it a strong and unique identity.
-Marimekko products are sold in about 40 countries.
-In 2020, brand sales of the products worldwide amounted to EUR 286 million and the company's net sales were EUR 124 million.
-Roughly 150 Marimekko stores serve customers around the globe.
+In 2021, the company's net sales were EUR 152 million and brand sales of the products worldwide amounted to EUR 376 million.
+Globally, there are roughly 150 Marimekko stores, and online store serves customers in 35 countries.
 The key markets are Northern Europe, the Asia-Pacific region and North America.
-The Group employs about 420 people.
+The Group employs about 410 people.
 The company’s share is quoted on Nasdaq Helsinki Ltd. www.marimekko.com